cdancette/pyrunner/README.md

 ## Python Usage

+You can also wrap your script in a python class.
-You can also use your command arguments to determine the tokens folder (and avoid duplicating it as an argument).
+The advantage is that you can define your own arguments, and use them to define the tokens folder.  (and avoid duplicating it as an argument like with the `pyrunner` cli).

 For this, you need to wrap your script in a python class.

 A basic task that creates a file